 The Apple Lisa, also known informally as the Lisa or Lisa computer, was a personal computer manufactured by Apple beginning on January 19th, 1983.
 It directly preceded the first Mac, the Macintosh 128 k, but the Lisa was a more advanced and powerful computer.
-The name "Lisa" officially stood for "Locally Integrated System Architecture," but Steve Jobs later admitted that the computer was named after his daughter, Lisa.
+The name "Lisa" officially stood for "Locally Integrated System Architecture," but Steve Jobs later admitted that the computer was named after his daughter, Lisa and is really a backronym.

 The Lisa computer used protected memory, preemptive multitasking, a hard disk drive, and supported up to 2 MB of RAM.
 Some of these features were extremely advanced for the time; for instance, protected memory did not appear in macOS until the early 2000s.
 The Lisa also used a mouse, and a GUI that used a desktop metaphor for working with files and programs.
 These new features for a personal computer of this era were inspired from the Xerox Alto computer.